macadmins/SplashBuddy/CONTRIBUTING.md

 👏🏼💕😎 Thanks for taking the time to contribute!! 😎💕👏🏼

+# Contributing Guide

-# What should I know before starting?
+## What should I know before starting?

 SplashBuddy goal is to provide an *elegant* and *secure* onboarding process for Mac users using [DEP](https://www.apple.com/business/dep/).